larsvilhuber/snapshot-availability/s2014_availability.md

 B           32
 NA           7

+However, of the 39 states that have not selected Option A, 13 (33.33%) have nevertheless regularly approved research proposals.

 # Missing Completely at Random
 While the number of states that have not agreed to Option A may seem small, from a statistical point of view, they have one important feature: the decision to participate ($M$) is (most likely) not correlated with any observable characteristic ($Y$) of the non-participating state (Statistical Analysis with Missing Data, 2nd edition, Roderick J. A. Little and Donald B. Rubin, New York: John Wiley & Sons, 2002):